johnrjj/quadtree/README.md

 To place multiple tooltips so that they do not overlap, we need

-- a data structure that allows expressing a 2D space
+- a data structure that allows expressing objcts in 2D space
-- an algorithm that is capable of finding potential collisions in a 2D search space efficiently and quickly.
+- an algorithm that is capable of finding potential object collisions in a 2D search space **efficiently and quickly**.
 - (not part of this package) a way to 'best guess' a tooltip position and resolve conflicts and correctly place a tooltip

 In normal UX, when a tooltip is triggered, the tooltip needs to be dynamically positioned near instantly, so finding a valid position for a tooltip needs to be fast.